 Back to the GUI.
 With all the information it should be clear what needs to be filled out in the Software ID Tag fields.
 Look up the domainname for your vendor, enter the year, month and domainname in reverse order.

-If you tick the checkbox, a flag will be set to “False” indicating that this is software that is free to use.
-If you don’t tick the box, the SWID-tag will be created with Entitlement Required = True, indicating that a license is needed.
+When you select “License Required : No”, a flag will be set to “False” indicating that this is software that is free to use.
+If you select “Yes”, the SWID-tag will be created with Entitlement Required = True, indicating that a license is needed.

 By default, the powershell App deployment toolkit doesn’t support the creation of SWID-tags, but Kim wrote an extention (that’s included with the GUI) to enable this functionality.